Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 Not only is General Motors working to develop electric offerings of its own, the company has made what investors see as one of the biggest promises in the auto industry’s history.

 General Motors is working its way toward an all-electric future and has announced its ambition to end production of its fossil-fuel powered vehicles in favor of all electric vehicle models.
-To kick things off, the company plans to invest $7 billion this year and have 30 EV models in production.
-By 2025, the company will have invested $27 billion into the EV space.
+To kick things off, the company invested about $7 billion in 2021.
+By 2025, the company will have invested $35 billion into the EV space.

 Over the years, General Motors has proven to be a dominant player in the auto industry, and as it continues to innovate in the emerging EV market, it will likely continue to hold its crown.
 All in all, the stock is one that’s worth your attention.